Augustin percussion musket

-The Augustin musket was an Austrian musket used in the mid 19th century.
+Augustin percussion musket was an Austrian tube lock musket used in the mid 19th century.
+It was developed from the earlier Console percussion musket.
 It was used in several European wars, and also featured in the U.S. Civil War.

 History

 The Augustin Infantry Musket was an Austrian musket that was manufactured from 1842 to the early 1850s.
 The model was a smoothbore and used percussion caps.
 The weapon was primarily used during the Revolutions of 1848 mainly in the Austrian Empire, as well as the Italian Wars of Independence with minor use in the American Civil War and Mexican forces during the French Intervention in Mexico with the weapon being rebored into a rifle instead of smoothbore.